Ghost-Rider-gu/Vocabulary/README.md

 ***Thank's for this template, fellas***

-App created by Ghost Rider 2017
+App created by Ghost Rider in 2017